hao-focus/ModelForOAMLight/README.md

 If you find this repo helpful for your research, please also cite xxx.

-To start with, please download this package and install PyTorch.
+To start with, please download this package and install PyTorch (recommend PyTorch 1.10.0 with Python 3.7 and CUDA 11.5.0 environment).

 HybridNetwork.py is the constructed model.